 Test Environment vs Test Bed: Difference

-A test bed refers to a test environment that has been set up with test data.
-Certain test cases may require the environment to be prepared as per a particular set of data.
+A test bed refers to a test environment set up with test data.
+Specific test cases may require the QA environment to be prepared as per a particular set of data.

 For example, let’s consider that a software feature is meant to retrieve payment information from a database.
 To test this function, a database has to be created (obviously on a smaller scale), thus giving the software something to retrieve data from.

-In this case, the test environment is set up with the requisite database before tests are run.
+In this case, the test environment is set up with the requisite database before running tests.
 Thus, it becomes a test bed.